Letters To The Editor

 Let’s make their hopes matter.
 Because every child deserves a great future.

-Malaysians can vote for SK Kempadang at here before Oct 3, 7.59 am.
+Malaysians can vote for SK Kempadang here before Oct 3, 7.59 am.

 This letter was written by Nina Adlan Disney, Executive Director, LeapEd Services, a Malaysian advocating for Education Transformation.